renovatebot/renovate/lib/platform/bitbucket-server/index.md

 # Bitbucket Server Support

+> Note: For Assignees support use username slug as asignee name.
+Which can be easy found here: `https://{bitbucket_server}/rest/api/1.0/users`

 ## Unsupported platform features/concepts

-- Adding assignees to PRs not supported (does not seem to be a Bitbucket concept)
-- Adding/removing labels (Bitbucket limitation?)
+- Adding/removing labels (Bitbucket limitation)

 ## Features awaiting implementation

 - Creating issues not implemented yet, used to alert users when there is a config error
 - The `automergeStrategy` configuration option has not been implemented for this platform, and all values behave as if the value `auto` was used.
 Renovate will implicitly use the merge strategy configured as 'default' in the Bitbucket Server repository itself, and this cannot be overridden yet

 ## Testing